 RESEARCH FOCUS: Pharmacological targeting of Metastatic Breast Cancer

-Research in our lab is focused on understanding and targeting the molecular mechanisms necessary for cancer cells to exit the primary tumor environment, metastasize and acquire resistance to currently used targeted molecular therapies.
-Given their specificity is not surprising that while several targeted therapies are initially quite effective, metastatic tumor recurrence and therapeutic resistance remain major clinical problems.
+Research in our lab is focused on understanding and targeting the molecular mechanisms necessary for cancer cells to exit the primary tumor environment, metastasize, and acquire resistance to currently used targeted molecular therapies.
 A critical aspect of metastasis and drug resistance is the process of epithelial-mesenchymal transition (EMT).
 EMT is a highly complex process whereby normal epithelial cells can temporarily take on characteristics of more motile and fibroblastoid like cells to facilitate developmental processes and wound repair.
-Cancer cells aberrantly utilize this process during tumor invasion and metastasis, and more recently EMT has been linked to acquisition of a stem-cell phenotype and drug resistance.
-Recent work by our laboratory has depicted critical roles for EMT in primary tumor exit and initiation of outgrowth at the metastatic destination.
-Furthermore, we have established that EMT plays a critical role in altering signaling processes emanating from ErbB1 (EGFR) and ErbB2 (Her2), two key molecules in breast cancer development.
-Indeed, these EMT-mediated events coalesce to elicit resistance to breast cancer therapies that target ErbB receptors.
+Cancer cells aberrantly utilize this process during tumor invasion and metastasis, and EMT is also linked to acquisition of a stem-cell phenotype and drug resistance.